strawlion/javascript/es5/README.md

     from context (within reason).

     > Why?
-The more inferences the reader has to keep in (their) memory, the more likely they are to forget something, which can lead to errors.
+The more inferences the reader has to keep in (their) memory, the more likely they are to forget something.
+This can lead to error prone code.
     Accurate naming also makes bugs easier to spot by providing clear intent.

     ```javascript
     // bad